Marianne Battani: Education and career

 Born in Detroit, Michigan, Battani received a Bachelor of Arts degree from the University of Detroit in 1966 and a Juris Doctor from Detroit College of Law in 1972.
 She was in private practice from 1972 to 1981.
 She was a judge on the Common Pleas Court of the City of Detroit in 1981, and a judge on that city's 36th District Court from 1981 to 1982.
 She was then a judge on the Wayne County Circuit Court until 2000.

 Federal judicial service

 On August 5, 1999, Battani was nominated by President Bill Clinton to a seat on the United States District Court for the Eastern District of Michigan vacated by Anna Diggs Taylor.
 Battani was confirmed by the United States Senate on May 24, 2000, and received her commission on June 2, 2000.
 She assumed senior status on June 9, 2012.

 In June 2020, she recused herself from numerous cases she was hearing due to cancer and took a leave of absence from the court.
-She took inactive senior status on December 31, 2020, meaning that while she remained a federal judge, she no longer heard cases or participated in the business of the court.
-Her service terminated on September 9, 2021, due to her death from cancer at her home in Beverly Hills, Michigan.
+She assumed inactive senior status on December 31, 2020, meaning that while she remained a federal judge, she no longer heard cases or participated in the business of the court.
+She died on September 9, 2021, from cancer at her home in Beverly Hills, Michigan.